 Several system changes have contributed to the performance of PFA units on this measure.
 PFA has seen an increase in all emergent call processing times with the re-establishment of Emergency Medical Dispatching (EMD).
 This process involves call screening through a nationally recognized protocol (software provided by the Larimer Emergency Telephone Authority, LETA) that allows for dispatchers to take emergency action with callers over the phone such as directing and coaching callers to provide Cardiopulmonary Resuscitation (CPR).
-This contributes to PFA’s mission as “prompt” response actually begins with the call to 911.
+This contributes to PFA’s mission as “prompt” response begins with the call to 911.
 PFA and FC911 moved away from EMD and send in 2015 to specifically improve call processing (time from receiving the call in dispatch to sending response units) which is one of three components of total response time (call processing + turn out + travel = total response time).
 The need to return to EMD and send is for overall system efficiency and to “right size the response”.
 This involves sending more efficient units to specific incident types.

-The second system change was in the definition/designation of the “urban”.
-The urban area is much larger now moving from 48 square miles to 77 square miles.
-This includes northeast Fort Collins which doesn’t currently have a fire station.
+The second system change was in the definition/designation of the urban and rural response zones.
+The urban area is larger now moving from 48 square miles to 62 square miles.
+This includes far northeast Fort Collins which doesn’t currently have a fire station.
 The Center for Public Safety Excellence (CPSE) removed the suburban designation from its accreditation model.
 Most of the old suburban area became urban.
-The PFA developed a specific policy on the urban designation and is coordinated with the Northern Larimer County Emergency Response Area (NLCERA) contract as Zone 1.
+The PFA has continued to develop a specific policy on the urban and rural designations which are:

 The PFA Standards of Cover compliance model as adopted by the Poudre Fire Authority Board of Directors designates the plan for improvement.
 The recommendations of the 2020 Community Risk Assessment and Standards of Cover specify the following analysis.
 Items two through five have the potential to improve this measure:

 1)Analyze system improvement with a third support company and determine the optimal location.